MayADevBe/AmazonPriceTracker/README.md

  * load and save url/price in json file
  * recive e-mail, when price equals/under desired price

  *Change data in config file!
-Gmail-Account which allows less secure apps needed*
+Gmail-Account which allows less secure apps needed, to send the mails*

  ## Uses
  * requests